purveshmakode24/codesnipp/README.md

 <h2>References</h2>

 see [purveshmakode24/gists](https://gist.github.com/purveshmakode24)
-> You can refer all the important notes related to all other coding languages
+> You can refer all the important notes regarding programming languages

 <h2>Contribution Guidelines</h2>